THIS ARTICLE INCLUDES A FREE PRINTABLE

 “Let's think of things we say when we're stuck in a fixed mindset and write them down.
 We can then come up with other words to switch from the fixed mindset into a growth mindset.
 I'm sure we can come up with lots of good ideas!”

 Use the Growth Mindset Statements printable (Growth Mindset Printables Kit) as a guide for this step.
 Cover the area under “I Can Say” and only show underneath where it says “Instead of.”

 Ask your children how they can change each statement from negative to empowering.
 For example, you could ask, “What is a better way of looking at a situation?”

 Display visuals around your home/classroom as regular reminders of new vocabulary and ideas.
 Have the child/class locate their favorite spots to hang posters and refer to them frequently throughout the day.

 Then, when you hear a child making a fixed mindset statement, you can simply point to a poster and have them read it (or read together).

 Step 4: Discuss How Growth Mindset Looks, Feels, and Sounds

 Set aside at least several minutes to discuss how growth mindset can be easily included in your everyday lives.

 As a family: Use the printable We Are a Growth Mindset Family (Growth Mindset Printables Kit) to discuss specific ways we can help each other when we’re “stuck” and need help shifting our perspective from a fixed to a growth mindset.
-A family meeting would be a great place to do this.
+A family meeting would be a good place to do this.

 In school: Consider how growth mindset LOOKS, FEELS, and SOUNDS in class and use the printables We Are a Growth Mindset Class (Growth Mindset Printables Kit) to write down everyone’s ideas.
-Make Growth Mindset Monitor one of your classroom jobs.
+Make Growth Mindset Guide one of your classroom jobs.
 End the school day with time for students to share their mindset experiences.